 New Transfer Student: In the OVA, her backstory is that she lived in Germany for a while.
 Her name, "Takanashi", is also not very common in Mato's area.

-Ironic Echo: Think of this: at the hospital, when Kagari and Yomi hear Mato (who has been a thorn in Kagari's skin) behind their door, Kagari snaps.
-In Episode 4, when Kagari tells Yomi that they're done being long-time friends, Yomi snaps.
+At the hospital, when Kagari and Yomi hear Mato (who has been a thorn in Kagari's skin) behind their door, Kagari snaps.
+In Episode 4, when Kagari tells Yomi that they're done being long-time friends, Yomi snaps instead.

-Also has one of sorts to the original OVA; in the OVA, Mato is the one who looks for Yomi when she goes missing, in the anime it's the complete opposite.
+Also has one of sorts to the original OVA; in the OVA, Mato was the one who looked for Yomi when she went missing; in the anime, it's the complete opposite.

 Sir Not-Appearing-in-This-Trailer: Did not appear in the pilot or the trailer, and her existence was unknown before a magazine and the website revealed her existence.

 A Darker Me: Inverts this trope.
 The actual Yuu is more savage than Strength, once Strength gains emotions and begins to interact with the real world.